Palm Sunday Story

 Thank your stars, these children put these proud arrogant men to shame.
 I'd hate to be in their shoes on judgment day, because later that week, they were guilty of the blood and death of Jesus.

-Palm Sunday Story - We All Are Guilty
+We Are All Guilty

 And yet, by our sins, we all are guilty of his death.